 5. Physical Environment

 Every piece of equipment used to process or transmit card data must be compliant with PCI DSS.
-This includes computers, mobile devices, servers, card machines, firewalls, and more.
-Typically, organizations with a high volume of hardware can anticipate higher compliance costs.
-This is due to a larger volume of risk-mitigation activities and purchases necessary to meet requirements.
+This includes computers, mobile devices, servers, card machines, firewalls, and other related equipment.
+Typically, organizations with a high volume of hardware or legacy systems can anticipate higher compliance costs related to:

 7. In-House PCI Knowledge

 If your organization's IT team includes PCI expertise, you may be able to anticipate lower compliance costs.
-In-house expertise could allow you to evaluate and meet requirements continuously.
-Organizations with little internal IT talent or PCI knowledge may need the ongoing assistance of PCI consultants in order to mitigate risk.
+In-house expertise can enable you to continuously evaluate and meet requirements.

 It's important to remember that in-house PCI expertise is not a substitute for unbiased review and audit by a certified third-party professional.
 However, internal talent can help ensure your organization is prepared for an audit.